lexuancuong/aws-saa-c03/Networking.md

    ```

 ## NAT (Network Address Translation)
+### Overview
-Allows instances in private subnets to access the internet while preventing the internet from initiating connections to these instances.
+- Allows instances in private subnets to access the internet while preventing the internet from initiating connections to these instances.
 (For private resources that only need outbound internet access)